fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/Get-AzureRmEventHubNamespaceKey.md

 ```

 ### -AuthorizationRuleName
-The name of the authorization rule on the Event Hubs namespace.
+Specifies the name of the authorization rule on the Event Hubs namespace that this cmdlet gets.

 ```yaml